What is Acceleration due to Gravity?

 ⇒ More on Gravitation:

 The above mass is called a gravitational mass of a body.
 According to the principle of equivalence, the inertial mass and gravitational mass are identical.
-We will be using this while deriving acceleration due to gravity given below.
+We will be using this while deriving acceleration due to the gravity given below.

 Let us suppose a body [test mass (m)] is dropped from a height ‘h’ above the surface of the earth [source mass (M)], it begins to move downwards with an increase in velocity as it reaches close to the earth surface.